 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for August delivery rose 4 cents to $2.32 a gallon.
-August heating rose 3 cents to $2.18 a gallon.
-August natural gas fell 5 cents to $3.70 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 3 cents to $2.29 a gallon.
+August heating fell 4 cents to $2.14 a gallon.
+August natural gas fell 4 cents to $3.66 per 1,000 cubic feet.

 Comments